 - 1 teaspoon baking soda

-- Preheat oven to 350 degrees F (180 degrees F).
-Grease an 8-inch square pan with cooking spray.
+- Prep oven and pan.
+Preheat oven to 350°F (180°C).
+Line an 8-inch square pan with parchment paper or grease lightly with cooking spray.

-- In a large mixing bowl, whisk together the pureed avocado and olive oil until smooth.
-Add in the flour, cocoa powder, sugar, baking soda, salt, and water (or coffee + water).
-Stir until smooth.
-Fold in 1 cup of the chocolate chips.
+- Mix the batter.
+In a large mixing bowl, whisk together the mashed avocado and oil to combine, taking care to break up any big chunks of avocado.
+Add in the flour, cocoa powder, sugar, baking soda, vanilla extract, salt, and water (or coffee) and stir until combined.
+Use a spatula to gently fold in 1 cup of the chocolate chips until just combined.

 - Bake.
 Pour the batter into the prepared pan and spread it in an even layer.
 Sprinkle evenly with the remaining 1/2 cup chocolate chips.
 Bake for 20 minutes, or until a toothpick inserted into the center comes out clean.
 (Be careful not to over-bake, or else the brownies will move from being more fudgy to much more cake-like in texture.)